dotnet/csharplang/proposals/low-level-struct-improvements.md

 If the provided index is outside the declared bounds of the `fixed` array then an `IndexOutOfRangeException` will be thrown.
 In the case a constant value is provided then it will be replaced with a direct reference to the appropriate element.
 Unless the constant is outside the declared bounds in which case a compile time error would occur.

 There will also be a named accessor generated for each `fixed` buffer that provides by value `get` and `set` operations.
 Having this means that `fixed` buffers will more closely resemble existing array semantics by having a `ref` accessor as well as byval `get` and `set` operations.
 This means compilers will have the same flexibility when emitting code consuming `fixed` buffers as they do when consuming arrays.
-This should be operations like `await` over `fixed` buffers easier to emit.
+This should make operations like `await` over `fixed` buffers easier to emit.

 This also has the added benefit that it will make `fixed` buffers easier to consume from other languages.
 Named indexers is a feature that has existed since the 1.0 release of .NET.
 Even languages which cannot directly emit a named indexer can generally consume them (C# is actually a good example of this).